platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 -	`h`: suspicious homogeneity across multiple entries
 -	`m`: notable methodological variance or lack of clarity

+More details on how these flags are determined and applied can be found in the [OEFDB methodology guide here](https://github.com/climatiq/Open-Emission-Factors-DB/blob/main/DATA_METHODOLOGY.md).

 ### contributor

 The contributor is either the organization, which officially provided the data point or the GitHub handle of the person who provided the contribution.